odicforcesounds/devblog/docs/mar.md

     - Now this guy is attacking this page (using the Wordpress Scanner)
     - GET http://blog.odicforcesounds.com/mar.html/wp-admin/*
     - LoL
-    - But I cannot deny that he was cretive.
+    - But I cannot deny that he was creative.
 - From **UK**, **North America** to others, the [Hacking](https://art.odicforcesounds.com/pages/Data/Audio/Emotional_Signals/tracks/12_Hacking_Festival/index.html) techniques are different, while all my sites, are **static** and have no input-box to inject code, databases or users.
 - Pure HTML & CSS Only.
 There are some iframes from [Bandcamp](https://bandcamp.com) to listen the music I made.
 I know the music is not awesome, but what can I say?
     - I can add the [security](./blog/notes.md) headers to accept iframes from this specific domain only too.